Hisham-sati/M-theory-and-Mathematics/index.md

 Sitter  N-extended supergravity, which in the case N=2 reproduces the AVZ model [P.D.
 Alvarez, M. Valenzuela, J. Zanelli, JHEP 1204 (2012) 058,  arXiv:1109.3944 [hep-th]].
-The extended supersymmetry of the boundary model is instrumental to describe the electronic properties of  graphene, in particular at the two Dirac points K and K'.
+The extended supersymmetry of the boundary model is instrumental to describe the electronic properties of  graphene, in particular at the two Dirac points.
 The
 two valleys correspond to the two independent sectors of the  OSp(p|2)×OSp(q|2) boundary model in the p=q case, which  are related by a parity transformation.
 The Semenoff and the  Haldane masses entering the corresponding Dirac equations for  the graphene